 I’m a bread lover from way back, but I rarely make it because of the time it takes (i.e, I’m too lazy!).
 So if you’re like me and can’t be bothered with the all the kneading and waiting around then this is the bread for you.
 Aside from the fact it’s simple to make – no kneading, no proofing – the best thing about this bread is that it is really similar to my all time favourite bread brands Vogels/Burgen.
-Made with wholemeal flour and scattered with pumpkin seeds it has the same great texture with the crunch and goodness of pumpkin seeds which are a good source of zinc and healthy fats.
+This bread is made with wholemeal flour and scattered with pumpkin seeds and chia seeds it has the same great texture with the crunch and goodness of pumpkin seeds which are a good source of zinc and healthy fats.

 Busy People’s Bread – Adapted from Annabel Langbein’s recipe by the same name

 1 cup boiling water

 2 1/4 cups wholemeal flour

 1/2 cup pumpkin seeds (original recipe uses sunflower so you could use these too – I just had pumpkin in the cupboard)

 Preheat oven to 80C.
 Grease and line a 25 x 10 cm loaf tin with baking paper.

 In a large bowl, mix the boiling water with the honey to dissolve.
 Add the cold water and yeast and put to one side for 10 minutes.

 Whisk the yeast mixture and then add the flour, salt and seeds and mix with a large spoon until evenly combined.
 It will be a loose, wet batter.

 Place the mixture in loaf tin, spread evenly and flatten the top.
 Sprinkle an extra tablespoon of pumpkin seeds over the top of the loaf and run a sharp knife through the top of each loaf in at least 3 or 4 places so that it rises evenly without splitting.